Our Board

 Director

-Josian Edmond is a dedicated leader in the field of health data and analytics, with over 10 years of experience in designing and implementing data-driven strategies to improve quality of care delivered to Ontarians.
+Josian Edmond is a dedicated leader in the field of health data and analytics, with over 10 years of experience in designing and implementing data-driven strategies to improve quality of care delivered to Canadians.
 Her expertise extends across a broad range of areas including data strategies, data storytelling, advanced analytics, and data visualization.
-She currently works as a Manager of Data and Analytics at Ontario Health, an agency created by the Government of Ontario to help ensure everyone in Ontario receives high-quality care.
-Josian holds a Master of Science in Economics from Dalhousie University, and a Bachelor of Arts in Economics from York University.
+She currently works as the Associate Director, Data and Analytics, Centre of Excellence at Canadian Blood Services.
+Josian holds a Master of Science in Development Economics from Dalhousie University, and a Bachelor of Arts in Economics from York University.

 Director